aleventhal/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 ## How does ARIA work?

-Browsers gets asked by a screen reader or other assistive technology for information about each element.
+Browsers are asked by a screen reader or other assistive technology for information about each element.
 When ARIA is present on an element, the browser takes in the information and changes what it tells the screen reader about that element.